 It's a "should" requirement, so we could chose to not strip the extension and just add a lintian override to not have it complain about this issue, but I'd prefer to support both variants in QGIS.
 Checking the file with and without extension shouldn't require much code.

-#9 Updated by Bas Couwenberg over 6 years ago
+#9 Updated by Bas Couwenberg almost 10 years ago

 The GDAL plugins in QGIS heavily rely on the .py extension, so I think the best course of action is to revert the change in the GDAL Debian package.